Time Management in the Workplace

 You want to maintain better time management in the workplace?

-Keep your time management tools accessible.
+Keep your productivity tools accessible.
 The easier they are to use, the more you will be inclined to actually use them.

 Never rest on your laurels.
-Once you're aware of the importance of time management in the workplace, keep looking for ways to maintain and improve yours.
+Once you're aware of the importance of good time management at work, keep looking for ways to maintain and improve yours.
 You’ll be amazed at the effect it has on your motivation, satisfaction, productivity, energy and happiness.

 Isn’t that the point of life?